rokkro/tmat/README.md

 Requires Python 3.x, tested on 3.5/3.6.

+--currently working on a CLI menu interface for simplicity--

 1. twitter streaming [x]  - queue system found to be unnecessary, on occasion a few tweets will be skipped to catch up
 2. Put in a DB (MongoDB) [semi-WIP]
 3. check duplicates [WIP]